openfga/vscode-ext/docs/DEVELOPMENT.md

 - Switch to the Run and Debug View in the Sidebar (Ctrl+Shift+D on Windows, Command+Shift+D on OSX).
 - Select `Launch Client` from the drop down (if it is not already).
 - Press ▷ to run the launch config (F5).
+- Select `Attach to Server` from the drop down, and press ▷ to enable debugging on server code

 ## Testing

-- Run `npm install` in the root directory.
-This installs all necessary npm modules.
-- Run `npm run compile` to compile the code & client for testing.
+- Run `npm run compile` to compile the server and client for testing.
 - Run `npm run test-node` to execute the client node test suite.
+- Run `npm run test-web` to execute the client browser test suite.
+- Run `npm run test-web-headless` to execute the client browser test suite in headless mode.

 ### Remote Testing the Web functionality